Colorful illustration of AI vocabulary and language concepts

 Closed Model

-A closed model is one where the weights are private and you can only access it through an API — OpenAI's GPT, Anthropic's Claude, Google's Gemini.
+A closed model is one where the weights are private and you can only access it through a commercial interface or API, such as OpenAI's GPT, Anthropic's Claude, and Google's Gemini.
 Most frontier models today are closed.

 AGI (Artificial General Intelligence)